Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-A closer look at the above hardware design, reveals that we actually allocated for each sub-step of steps I and II of the $N$ length decoder a different array of processors.
-The decoding operation of the $\mathrm{p}$ codewords will go through these units in a sequential order.
+A closer look at the above design, reveals that we actually allocated for each sub-step of steps $0$ and $1$ of the $N$ length decoder a different array of processors.
+The decoding operations of the $\mathrm{p}$ codewords will go through these units in a sequential order.
 However, each decoder should have its own set of registers saving the state of the decoding algorithm.
 Another observation is that when we finish decoding the first codeword (i.e. the one we started decoding in time $0$), we can start decoding codeword number $N$ in the next time slot (and then codeword number $N+1$, etc.), in a pipelined fashion.
-It should be noted that Leroux \textit{et al.} considered a similar idea, and referred to it as the \textit{vector-overlapping} structure \cite{Leroux10}.
+Note that Leroux \textit{et al.} considered a similar idea, and referred to it as the \textit{vector-overlapping} architecture \cite{Leroux10}.